Rotationally invariant dynamical lattice regulators for Euclidean quantum field theories

 \section{Reflection positivity and continuum universality}

-In this section we first establish Osterwalder--Schrader (OS) reflection positivity for the dynamical–lattice regulator, and briefly recall the associated Hilbert–space reconstruction.
-We then discuss the Symanzik effective–action description of the continuum limit and explain why, under mild assumptions on the geometry sector, the dynamical--lattice theory lies in the same universality class as the corresponding theory on a static hypercubic lattice.
-As a concrete check we sketch the one–loop running of the quartic coupling in scalar $\phi^{4}$ theory.
+In this section we first establish Osterwalder--Schrader (OS) reflection positivity for a large class of DLR, and briefly recall the associated Hilbert space reconstruction.
+We then discuss the Symanzik effective action description of the continuum limit and explain why, under mild assumptions on the geometry sector, the dynamical--lattice theory lies in the same universality class as the corresponding theory on a static hypercubic lattice.
+As a concrete check we sketch the one--loop running of the quartic coupling in scalar $\phi^{4}$ theory.